 ‘Turn Down the Heat’ Warns Without Policy Action, Results Could Be Dire: Flooding of Cities, Malnutrition Rising, Reefs Dying, Unbearable Heat Waves

-WASHINGTON, November 18, 2012 – The world is barreling down a path to heat up by 4 degrees at the end of the […]
+WASHINGTON, November 18, 2012 – The world is barreling down a path to heat up by 4 degrees at the end of the century […]

 Bonn, 15 November 2012 – The Kyoto Protocol’s clean development mechanism (CDM), the international market-based tool that incentivizes greenhouse gas emission reduction projects in developing countries, has registered its 5,000th project.
-The Los Cocos Wind Farm Project, located in the south-western province of Pedernales […]
+The Los Cocos Wind Farm Project, located in the south-western province of Pedernales in […]

 UN Chief applauds Australia’s readiness to join a second Kyoto Protocol commitment period

-9 November, 2012 – Australia will sign up to a second commitment period of the Kyoto protocol on the condition that developed and developing countries work toward a new global climate […]
+9 November, 2012 – Australia will sign up to a second commitment period of the Kyoto protocol on the condition that developed and developing countries work toward a new global climate change […]